 That’s it.
 Doesn’t that sound like a easy and rewarding way to live?
 And by easy, I don’t mean lazy.
-There’s still work to be done, but following these as rough rules of thumb will enable you to get a hold off your health and fitness, and I bet you 100 grams of protein that it will change your life massively.
+There’s still work to be done, but following these as rough rules of thumb will enable you to get a hold of your health and fitness, and I bet you 100 grams of protein will change your life massively.

 Yes, following those guidelines will seriously improve your health, fitness and lifestyle on a physical, mental and spiritual level.

-I wrote this post with an intention to improve your life in the best and quickest way possible.
+I wrote this post with the intention to improve your life in the best and quickest way possible.
 Following the guidelines above will do just that!